05.08.2024

 People working in an office

 SEO and content go together like cookies and cream, fish and chips or turkey and stuffing.
 They’re a match made in heaven.
-Although they’re considered to be separate marketing channels, in reality, they’re rarely used in isolation: a successful SEO strategy will include a sprinkling of fresh content, and an effective content strategy has to be created with SEO best practices in mind.
+Although they’re considered to be separate marketing channels, in reality, they’re rarely used in isolation: a successful eCommerce SEO strategy will include a sprinkling of fresh content, and an effective content strategy has to be created with SEO best practices in mind.

 Before we delve into the ways SEO and content work together (and why collaboration is so important), let’s first remind ourselves of the key responsibilities each channel has.